-Ruben Borg (Chair) is an Alon Fellow (2008-2011) and a Senior Lecturer in English at the Hebrew University of Jerusalem.
-His articles on modernism have appeared in Journal of Modern Literature, Modern Fiction Studies, Poetics Today, Joyce Studies Annual, Partial Answers, Humanities and Narrative.
-He has also contributed chapters to collaborative volumes on Deleuze and Literature, on Deleuze and Beckett, and on Posthumanism.
-He is the author of The Measureless Time of Joyce, Deleuze and Derrida (2007), and of Fantasies of Self-Mourning: Modernism, the Posthuman and the Finite (forthcoming, 2018).
-He is the editor, with Paul Fagan and Werner Huber, of Flann O’Brien: Contesting Legacies (listed in The Irish Times top 10 non-fiction books of 2014) and of Flann O'Brien: Problems with Authority (2017) and the award winning Flann O'Brien: Gallows Humour (2020: awarded the IFOBS prize for best book-length publication on Brian O'Nolan in 2021).
+Ruben Borg (MA Advisor) is an Alon Fellow (2008-2011) and Associate Professor in English at the Hebrew University of Jerusalem.
+His work has appeared in Modernism/modernity, Journal of Modern Literature, Modern Fiction Studies, Poetics Today, and in numerous other journals devoted to twentieth-century literature and film.
+He has also contributed chapters to collaborative volumes on Deleuze, Beckett, and Posthumanism.
+Ruben is the author of The Measureless Time of Joyce, Deleuze and Derrida (2007), and of Fantasies of Self-Mourning: Modernism, the Posthuman and the Finite (2019).
+He has co-edited three books on Flann O'Brien: Flann O’Brien: Contesting Legacies (listed in The Irish Times top 10 non-fiction books of 2014), Flann O'Brien: Problems with Authority (2017) and the award winning Flann O'Brien: Gallows Humour (2020: awarded the IFOBS prize for best book-length publication on Brian O'Nolan in 2021).
 His research interests include Irish Modernism, twentieth-century philosophy (especially the work of Gilles Deleuze), and the influence of Dante on modernist writers, while his current project is a book on James Joyce and emotions.